-(ambulance paramedic handover to emergency department clinician), including local protocols and escalation plans and ensuring clinical review of any delayed transfer greater than 60 minutes.
+(ambulance paramedic handover to emergency department clinician).
+This includes local protocols and escalation plans, and ensuring clinical review of any delayed local transfer greater than 60 minutes.

 The LHN will continue to monitor the transfer of care to ensure they are meeting Emergency Department Key Performance Indicators (KPIs).